django/channels/loadtesting/README.rst

 The same source machine was used for all tests: ec2 instance m3.large running Ubuntu 16.04.
 All target machines were identical ec2 instances m3.2xlarge running Ubuntu 16.04.

+For the following tests, loadtest was permitted to autothrottle so as to limit errors; this led to varied latency times.

+Gunicorn had a latency of 6 ms; daphne and Redis, 12 ms; daphne and IPC,  35 ms.

 .. image:: channels-throughput.PNG